WaterGenie3/minecraft-notes/docs/mechanics/pathfinding-and-navigation/pathfinding.md

 if all evaluations from that point cannot get to a better node.
 * The 1.5 factor in $h(n)$ means the heuristic is inadmissible, so optimal path is not guaranteed even if the evaluation limit has not been reached.

+Notes:

+* Look into how successive nodes are computed
+* Octile distance
+* Examples